 - 5G Becomes Dominant

 AT&T has announced the three pillars that comprise their 5G approach: Mobile 5G, fixed wireless, and edge computing.
 The company vows to help business capitalize on 5G tech.
 It rolled out a 5G network in a dozen areas in December of 2018, with standards-based 5G tech and mmWave.
 This comes closely on the heels of Verizon’s barely concealed insult of AT&T for placing a 5GE emblem on smartphones that use AT&T’s 4G LTE network.
 This serves to illustrate the current 5G situation– progress and advancement tempered by logistical barriers and economic realities.
 Verizon launched 5G services in October but on proprietary specs, not standard-based like AT&T’s model.
 Bottom line is that 5G is on the rise – and by some assessments to be absolutely skyrocketing.
-Our feeling is that 2019 shows significant expansion where 5G is concerned, but the revolution will not be completed this year.
+Our feeling is that this shows significant expansion where 5G is concerned, but the revolution will continue throughout 2020.

 As you are all well aware, the progress of cloud adoption continues, and it is showing its malleable development.
 This maturity is being driven by companies coming to the growing awareness that it’s not JUST public cloud, or JUST private cloud, or JUST data centers as a solution, but a combination of them – a hybrid, multi-cloud offering.
 So look for connected clouds to serve evolving needs from storage to security, from networking to app deployment.
 The Tier-1 CSPs are already committed to this direction and this will naturally create downward pressure and opportunity for the second- and third-tier providers.
 Listen for the term Multi-Cloud coming into use more and more frequently.
 What it will mean in a pragmatic sense is that whatever type of data and workload is traveling through whichever cloud, IT will have to deliver it seamlessly and securely for app users that want their experience streamlined.